vuwnu/knowmore/about.md

+---
+layout: default
+title: about
+permalink: /about/
+---

 ## What is this website?

 This wiki was created with the goal of documenting information and knowledge on a broad variety of subjects in the most concise way possible.